ClockWise3411/lipu-sona-pi-sitelen-Kuwi/pages/introduction.md

 # What is sitelen Kuwi?

-**sitelen Kuwi**, also referred to by some as sitelen leko, is a script for **toki pona**.
+**Sitelen Kuwi**, also referred to by some as sitelen leko, is a script for **toki pona**.
 I originally designed this script for a separate project that was similar to toki pona functionally, but after putting the project on hiatus, I decided to repurpose the script here.

 ## What Niche Does sitelen Kuwi Fill?
 Sitelen Kuwi has its own visual identity and writing style apart from sitelen pona and sitelen suwi.
-It is for those who want to expiriment with something new while staying true to the essence and structure of toki pona.
+It is for those who want to experiment with something new while staying true to the essence and structure of toki pona.
 My hope is that sitelen Kuwi will find its own niche, just as sitelen suwi has, and live in tandem with sitelen pona, sitelen Lasina, and all other sitelen the community has come to adore.

 ## What were my goals when creating this script?
 For a very long time I  have been drawn to the idea of creating a new script for toki pona.
 Written language is my passion beyond all else; I love seeing new and innovative ways to mark thoughts on paper and finding something beautiful in the different shapes of other languages, and through this passion I wanted to contribute to toki pona.
 But I wanted to do something that hasn't been done before, so I needed to approach it differently than I would any other project of mine.
 So I approached it from two different angles: **Adding Contrast** and **Visual Parsing**. but what does this mean?